BFFdotFM/downloader/README.md

 You'll need to go into Creek for your station and download the API key.

 1. Log in as a station admin, then:
-2. Tools > Settings > Integration > Scroll down to bottom > Secret Key
+2. Administration > Creek Settings > Integrations | Creek API > API Key

 Edit the `pysync-config.yml` configuration file to reflect this key.